 2) My summary of what I think you are saying.

 3) Commentary on the content and characters of your piece.
 An assessment of the truth, beauty, and quality of what you said.

 4) Mechanics ()

-So a perfectly written piece with drivel for content will get a three.
-Edifying, realistic, and high-quality content but with too many mistakes will get two stars.
+So a perfectly written piece with drivel for content will get a two.
+Edifying, realistic, and high-quality content with too many mistakes will get three stars.

 ii) MECHANICSClick to expand ▼